How to Increase Testosterone Naturally with 5 Simple Lifestyle Hacks

 Familiar with the phenomenon of the “winter blues”?
 Well, it’s more or less a direct result of less sun exposure during the colder months, and vitamin D deficiency is associated with mood disorders like depression .
 On the flip side, men with higher vitamin D levels typically have higher testosterone levels .

 Never take a breath of fresh air for granted.
 Get outside and sit in the sun for at least 20-30 minutes per day.

 You can also take it a step further by supplementing with Transparent Labs vitamin D3 + K2.
 One study found that healthy adult men who supplemented with vitamin D3 for one year increased total and free testosterone by an average of 33% and 21%, respectively .

 There is no “magic pill” that will make up for things like lack of sleep, not exercising, and going on weekend benders every month.
 After all, doing the right things consistently is the name of the game, especially to boost testosterone levels naturally.

-However, an evidence-based natural testosterone booster, like Transparent Labs Vitality, can certainly help when you've established a healthy lifestyle.
+However, an evidence-based natural testosterone booster, like Transparent Labs Vitality, which may also consider integrating ingredients like LJ100, can certainly help when you've established a healthy lifestyle.
 Click below to learn more about how the ingredients in Vitality work and the science behind them: